valkiii/blog/content/authors/admin/_index.md

 -----

-I currently work as a data scientist at [ABN Amro](https://www.abnamro.nl/nl/prive/index.html) were by applying data science to a multitude of use cases (churning problems, propensity to buy, recommender systems) I help creating the bank of tomorrow.
+I m the team lead of the data science team for consumer and affluent customers at [ABN Amro](https://www.abnamro.nl/nl/prive/index.html) were by applying data science to a multitude of use cases (churning problems, propensity to buy, recommender systems) I help shaping the bank of tomorrow.

 Previously, I worked as data scientist at [Barclays](https://www.barclays.co.uk), but in 2021 I decided to come back to the continent and currently live in Amsterdam.

-I received my PhD from the [School of Mathematical Sciences at Queen Mary University of London](https://www.qmul.ac.uk/maths/), where I worked within the Complex Systems and Networks Research Group under the supervision of [Vito Latora](https://scholar.google.co.uk/citations?user=jXTPa_AAAAAJ&hl=en).
+I received my PhD from the [School of Mathematical Sciences at Queen Mary University of London](https://www.qmul.ac.uk/maths/), where I worked within the Complex Systems and Networks Research Group under the supervision of Prof. [Vito Latora](https://scholar.google.co.uk/citations?user=jXTPa_AAAAAJ&hl=en).

  -----